 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Expat Explore is great for a more mature audience ranging from 30 to 75+ years old.
 If you book with Expat Explore expect to be in the company of people from all over within that age bracket.
 Expat Explore has around 80 tours operating in about 50 countries.
-What makes them unique is what they offer; multi-country itineraries, flexible bookings, and a price match guarantee when booking direct.
+What makes them unique is what they offer: multi-country itineraries, flexible bookings, and a price match guarantee when booking direct.
 The value you get from their tours is another thing that sets them apart.
-My Expat Explore Review will show, you don’t have to spend a ton with their tour packages to get an incredible experience.
+My Expat Explore Review will show that you don’t have to spend a ton with their tour packages to get an incredible experience.

-If you’re seeking deep cultural immersion while having fun with a great group then Expat Explore is right up your alley.
+If you’re seeking deep cultural immersion while having fun with a great group, then Expat Explore is right up your alley.
 Let us take a deeper dive into my Expat Explore Review and see if it’s the right fit for you.

 What is Expat Explore Travel?

-Founded in 2005 by two South African expats (living in London) buddies Carl Cronje and Jakes Maritz created Expat Explore out of their love of traveling.
-They’ve grown from giving a handful of tours to close friends to currently offering 79 tour packages across 50 countries (Europe, North America, South America, Africa, the Middle East and Southeast Asia).
+Founded in 2005 by two South African expats (living in London), Carl Cronje and Jakes Maritz created Expat Explore out of their love of traveling.
+They’ve grown from giving a handful of tours to close friends to offering 79 tour packages across 50 countries (Europe, North America, South America, Africa, the Middle East and Southeast Asia).
 Their main focus for their travel guests is to explore the best the country has to offer, have fun and keep it affordable.
 Their mission is “Travel Made Possible”.

-Expat Explore Expectations
+Expat Explore Overview

 Group Size: This will depend if you book bus / coach or rail.
-Booking a tour using bus / coach transportation means a much larger group up to 50 people.
+Booking a tour using bus / coach transportation means a much larger group, up to 50 people.
 Booking via rail will have fewer people, generally around 20.
 I prefer rail for this reason because it makes it easier for the guide and it’s more personal.

-Expat Explore Guides: Like with all tour companies you meet your guide along with the group on day 1 of the tour.
+Guides: Like with all tour companies, you meet your tour guide along with the group on day 1 of the tour.
 There you get to know one another and off to an evening meal.
 All tour guides are there to show you around the city so it’s good to ask about some hidden gems you may want to explore when you have free time.
 Depending on the city, your Expat Explore guide will not join you and you’ll have a local guide to show you around.
 They have a more in-depth knowledge of the history of the area.

 My tour with Expat Explore was Prague to Budapest Rail Express for 8 days which was perfect.
 This tour included Prague, Vienna, Slovakia and Budapest.
 I decided on the rail because of my previous experience traveling via bus, I wanted more time in the city and rail was the best option.

-Days 3 – 5 we left Prague early in the morning and arrived in Vienna at about 12 noon which was great.
+Days 3 – 5 We left Prague early in the morning and arrived in Vienna at about 12 noon which was great.
 The rail system in Europe is fantastic, well-run and clean.
 Vienna is considered to be Europe’s cultural capital.
 This goes back centuries thanks to the monarchies that ruled and music that was born from Mozart and Beethoven.
 Vienna can be expensive, especially in the City Center of Vienna with luxury brand stores all over that ooze money.

 I absolutely loved this city!!!!
 I’ll be back one day that’s for sure.